Changissnz/nu_merchant_principal/README.md

 pre-determined by the primary decisive makers cannot honestly be called competition; "performance" and "demonstration" are labels with more transparent underlying implications.
+The prideful, in their attempt to appear fair to others, outwardly promotes competition for talent: "may the best win so that they get what they deserve".
+Self-interested practices encourage the lack of compulsory competition, that every one has a fair chance of having to compete in the competition that cannot be implemented in a universal setting, by default of resource limitations and shortcomings in compliance.